abibring/AngularJS-VideoPlayer/README.md

 # ng-cast
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I completed with another developer.
+It is a video player app, written in AngularJS and uses the YouTube API for the data.